- How common is zinc deficiency?

 The research is clear that zinc supplements can have a positive impact on the immune system through a number of different mechanisms.

 There is evidence that supplementing with zinc can help the body make more testosterone.8

 For more tips for optimizing testosterone levels, take a look at the recent interview I did with Dr. Amy Killen, an anti-aging doctor in Utah specializing in sexual optimization.

 Histamine intolerance and allergy

 I’ve blogged a good bit about histamine intolerance.
 Histamine is released from immune cells when the body perceives a threat, both real (a virus), or imagined (pollen).
 When you add the histamine in food and genetic predispositions to the equation, some people begin to develop symptoms.

 Note: if you’re looking at zinc because of an issue with histamine, remember copper.
-I am now repeating myself, but copper is a co-factor for diamine oxidase production, the enzyme that clears extracellular histamine.
+Zinc draws down on copper levels and copper is a co-factor for diamine oxidase production, the enzyme that clears extracellular histamine.
 For more, check out our AOC1 gene page.

 Zinc and infectious disease